 Players and fans feed off their coach's energy — you guys set the tone — so if they see you disrespect officials, they're going to do it too.

 If great refs can enjoy their time working weekend basketball, they'll come do it, and vastly improve the quality on the court.
 Work with us, be respectful, treat basketball like a business and us like your partners, not your adversaries.
-What better way to start than to browse our training material and resources — more will be added on a regular basis — and feel free to get in touch if you have any questions.
+What better way to start than to browse our training material and resources — more will be added on a monthly basis — and feel free to get in touch if you have any questions.